smol-ai/ainews-web-2025/src/content/issues/24-07-02-ainews-graphrag-the-marriage-of-knowledge-graphs-and-rag.md

 date: '2024-07-03T01:30:30.158799Z'
 original_slug: ainews-graphrag
 description: >-
-  Microsoft Research has open sourced GraphRAG, a novel retrieval-augmented generation technique that uses knowledge graphs to improve LLM discovery on private data, though it increases token usage and inference time.
-  Additionally, several new large language models were released or updated, including Gemma 2, which achieves efficiency comparable to much larger models, and Anthropic’s Claude 3.5 Sonnet, which leads in instruction following and coding benchmarks.
+  Microsoft Research has open sourced GraphRAG, a novel retrieval augmented generation technique that uses LLMs to extract and cluster knowledge graphs for improved answer generation, though it increases token usage and inference time.
+Additionally, several new large language models were released or updated, including **Gemma 2**, which achieves near-parity with larger models through efficient attention mechanisms, and **Anthropic’s Claude 3.5 Sonnet**, now ranked #1 on instruction following and coding benchmarks.
 tags:
-  - microsoft
-  - graphrag
-  - retrieval-augmented-generation
-  - gemma-2
-  - anthropic
-  - claude-3-5
+  - untagged
+companies: []
+models: []
+topics:
-  - large-language-models
+  - untagged
 ---